 - Engaging Communities: Our programs facilitate research recruitment, increase involvement of special populations in clinical trials, and enhance communication of research findings to the public and stakeholders.
 We strongly support bidirectional communication among stakeholders and scientific literacy within the public via initiatives like the REACH public/private coalition, our SCI Café public discussion series, and our Bench tutorial program for young scientists.

 - Education: We support and provide resources to graduate and medical students, research fellows, junior and senior faculty, physicians and nurses, investigators, and all involved in research teams.
-The ITS supports degree and certificate programs, including: a PhD in Human Pathophysiology and Translational Medicine, a Master in Medical Science, a PhD or MS in Clinical Science, and various post-doctoral and pre-doctoral certificates in translational research.
+The ITS supports degree and certificate programs, including: a PhD in Human Pathophysiology and Translational Medicine, a Master of Medical Science, a PhD or MS in Clinical Science, and various post-doctoral and pre-doctoral certificates in translational research.
 Additionally, through diverse mentorship and development programs, we aim to encourage junior investigators to pursue clinical and translational research.

 The ITS provides access to its resources through a single point of contact and is governed by an NIH-style Executive Committee, as well as Internal and External Advisory Committees.